aws-samples/aws-codebuild-samples/README.md

 ### Sample App: Simple Calculator Service

-Simple Node.js Express-based web service that demonstrates continuous integration with AWS CodeBuild and continuous deployment with AWS CodeDeploy/CodePipeline.
+Simple Node.js Express-based web service that demonstrates continuous integration with AWS CodeBuild, AWS CodeCommit, and GitHub, as well as continuous deployment with AWS CodeDeploy/CodePipeline.
 This application was written for demo purposes only, and is definitely not production ready.

 ### CI Tooling (Buildspecs)